ankane/pdscan/README.md

 ## Roadmap

-- Add more data stores (Elasticsearch, OpenSearch, Memcached, Redis)
+- Add more data stores (Elasticsearch, OpenSearch, Memcached)
 - Improve rules
 - Highlight matches
 - Add more output formats, like JSON and CSV